sachinmyneni/jekyll-now/_posts/2020-06-28-Scraping-crime-data.md

 Here is my problem: Each state has anywhere from 5-20 reporting areas.
 Each area can have a handful to 1000s of reported dates.
 As I peeked into some areas I saw reports going back a couple of decades!
 This is going to take some time.

 1. I started off with a random 1-10 second gap between scrapes.
 I did not want to get banned from this site.
-They do a public service and I did not want to "attack" the site with too many request.
+They do a public service and I did not want to "attack" the site with too many requests.
 This alone means the scraping will take a very long time (if everything goes well).
 1. Save your data: Errors, exceptions, outages, bugs happen.
 Save your data to a CSV file or a database as you scrape.
 You don't want to spend a few days on a project like this only to lose what you've downloaded so far.
 It is a terrible waste.
-1. I first started off with simple depth-frist tree search: state->place->date.
+1. I first started off with simple depth-first tree search: state->place->date.
    After I worked out all the kinks I left the script to run overnight..
    Next morning I discovered it had failed on a link: timeout.
 This is OK.
    I had saved each date's data into a CSV (date,crime,address,place,state).